Z (Alexandra) Platusich-Morgan

 Before joining the Cruisers, Josh was the Assistant Head Coach for the FISH swim team in McLean, VA (FISH), the Head Age-Group Coach for Club Wolverine (CW) and the Co-Head Coach for the Ann Arbor Swim Club (AASC).
 He was also the Head Coach for the South Lyon HS women's and men's teams and two summer club teams.

-Josh lives with his wife and Co-Head Coach, Alexandra (Coach Z), daughters Penelope & Elsie and their furry family of three dogs and five cats in Chelsea, MI.
+Josh lives with his wife and Co-Head Coach, Z, along with daughters Penelope (4) & Elsie (2) and their furry family of three dogs and four cats in Chelsea, MI.

 Assistant Coach & Team Admin